KainatSana/amzonq-challenge-super-mario/pygame-mario/README.md

 # 🍄 Smooth Super Mario - Pygame Edition

-A beautiful Pygame version that captures the same smooth, engaging feel as the HTML Mario game!
+Pygame version that captures the same smooth, engaging feel as the HTML Mario game!

 ## 🌟 What Makes This Special